tiagoporto/generator-swill-boilerplate/README.md

 * Concatenate And Minify Scripts
 * Analyze JavaScript with ESLint
 * Compile ES2015
-* Notify when tasks are complete
+* Notify once tasks are complete
 * Monitors change in the files and reload browser with BrowserSync
 * Javascript tests with Jasmine and Karma
 * Build the project compressing HTML, CSS and JS.